ANALYSIS-Elon Musk pins hopes on full self-driving as Tesla's next profit driver

 "Tesla faces an increasingly uphill battle to secure its competitive position, which makes its current valuation look even more unrealistic," said David Trainer, CEO ofinvestment researchfirm New Constructs.
 "The Tesla bull case has centered around the company's growth goals, which it is failing to meet."

-Tesla's stock is trading at about 43 times expected earnings, down from astronomical levels above 200 times in 2021, according to Refinitiv data.
+Tesla's stock, which closed off 9.75% at $162.99 on Thursday, is trading at about 43 times expected earnings, down from astronomical levels above 200 times in 2021, according to Refinitiv data.
 Even after that drop, the company's valuation remains several times higher than the multiples of legacy carmakers, with Ford Motor Co F.N trading at about 8 times expected earnings and General Motors Co GM.N trading at under 6.

 Tesla on Wednesday doubled down on the price war it started at the end of last year, as Musk said the company would prioritize sales growth ahead of profit.
 In the first quarter, Tesla posted its lowest quarterly gross profit margin in two years.